jbsparrow/CyberDropDownloader/docs/reference/configuration-options/settings/browser_cookies.md

 ## Manual Cookie Extraction

-If cookie extraction fails, you can manually extract the cookies from your browser using tools like [cookie-editor](https://cookie-editor.com) and save them at `AppData/Cookies/<domain>.txt`, where domain is the domain of the site you exported the cookies from.
+If cookie extraction fails, you can manually extract the cookies from your browser using tools like [cookie-editor](https://cookie-editor.com) and save them at `AppData/Cookies/<domain>.txt`, where domain is the full primary base domain of the site you exported the cookies from.
 The file must be a Netscape formatted cookie file

+### Examples

+- For SocialMediaGirls, the name should be `forums.socialmediagirls.com.txt`
+- For bunkrr, the name should be `bunkr.site.txt`
+- For cyberdrop, the name should be `cyberdrop.me.txt`